 What should be done after diabetic gangrene is treated?

 It is important to keep your skin clean and to wash your feet daily.
 You should keep off your feet as much as possible following treatment.
 You may need to apply an antibiotic ointment to the treated area and change bandages.

 Can neuropathy be cured?

 Yes, fibers can regenerate and neuropathy can be cured, but it is important to get treatment early.
-You should also ensure that you are getting regular exercise to speed healing.
+Additionally, diabetic neuropathy may improve with blood sugar control.
+You should also ensure that you are getting regular exercise, making lifestyle changes, taking the appropriate medications, and attending any necessary physical therapy, to speed healing.

-If you have diabetes and are worried about foot problems, call Newtown Foot and Ankle Specialists today at 215.234.3772.
-You can also schedule an appointment with our professionals online here.
+If you have diabetes and are worried about foot problems, call our experienced doctors at Newtown Foot and Ankle Specialists today at 215.234.3772.
+You can also schedule an appointment with our professionals online.
 We will work with you during each stage of the treatment process to ensure everything runs smoothly.